erikdubois/Archi3/README.md

 # C O N C L U S I O N

-I know that there are applications that seem 'out-of-place' in i3 but I like my working environment eye-candy and admire the wallpapers creative people share with us.
+I know that there are applications that seem 'out-of-place' in i3 but I like my working environment eye-candy.
+I admire for example the wallpapers creative people share with us.
+Through transparent terminals I will see them.

 My background has been a variety of distro's.
 It is only natural I use a variety of programs from these distro's.

+As for I3 you will need to be patient.
+I remember giving up a few times and somehow it challenged me to keep trying.

+I am happy I persisted.

+<b>I3 is efficient.</b>

 ------------------------------------
 #But that is the fun in Linux.